Top 1% of Defence Law Firms

 In 2018, the UK government published guidelines that must be followed by the courts when sentencing for manslaughter.
 These guidelines apply to defendants aged 18 and older.
 The maximum sentence for manslaughter is life imprisonment.
 However, there is a huge variation in the possible sentences, depending on the culpability (blameworthiness) of the defendant’s conduct and other factors.

-Unlawful act manslaughter: The range of custodial sentences is between one to 24 years.
+Unlawful act manslaughter: The range of custodial sentences is between 1 to 24 years.
 Factors that suggest higher culpability include an intention to seriously harm the victim and committing the offence whilst seeking to escape arrest.
 Other aggravating factors include previous criminal convictions, playing a leading role in a group, or abusing a position of trust.
+If this offence was committed against an emergency worker, the sentence is life imprisonment, unless the defence can convince the jury of exceptional circumstances.

 Detailed manslaughter sentencing guidelines can be found here.